 Before operating a fire extinguisher, be sure to follow these fire safety guidelines.
 Following these rules can help save your life.

 Make an assessment.
 If it is too big or appears uncontrollable, don’t risk your safety trying to fight it yourself.
 Evacuate the building and call 911 immediately.
-Understanding the signs of danger is vital in this step.
+Understanding the signs of danger is vital in this step, and employees should be taught only to attempt to fight a small fire.
+The safety of all employees is the most important element of any fire situation – train your employees to handle emergencies, but also inform them that they aren’t expected to be heroes.

-If it is small enough, signs suggest it will not get bigger, and you determine that you have the ability to easily extinguish it yourself, use the PASS method.
+If it is small enough, signs suggest it will not get bigger, and you determine that you can easily extinguish it yourself, use the PASS method.

 Hold the nozzle so that it points away from you once you discharge the device.
 Keep your back toward a clear exit so you can escape if it becomes bigger.

 Keep a safe distance from the fire in case it spreads or reignites.
-Pay attention to any signs that it is becoming uncontrollable.
+Please pay attention to any signs that it is becoming uncontrollable.

 Keep extinguishers stored on every level of the home or building in an accessible place for easy access in an emergency.
 This includes keeping one in kitchens and garages where emergencies are common and easily started.